Reviewed and Updated: August 23rd, 2024

 Benefits of Probiotics

 The biggest benefit of probiotics is improving your gut health and overall digestion.
+If you have digestion problems or a recent illness that decreases your immunity, it may be a good idea to use probiotics to rebuild your microbiome; such as, using probiotics after a course of antibiotics.
+Additionally, a balanced microbiome can boost your immunity, reduce inflammatory processes and maintain regular bowel movements.
 Keep in mind that not every probiotic supplement has the same benefits as they’re made with different bacterial strains.
-Potential benefits include:

 How Do Enzymes and Probiotics Work Together